 Corn Mazes can make for lots of family fun.
 Imagine it with me.
 Your escape from the city on a beautiful, sunny, fall day in October to a nearby farm with your friends and family for some old fashioned fun in a corn field.

 Americans have dreamed about walking through a corn field since the Field of Dreams in 1989.
 But you don’t have to go to Iowa to experience the pleasure.
-There’s almost assuredly a corn maze near you.
+There’s almost assuredly somewhere to get lost near you.

 Corn Maze Directory